How Milk Thistle Can Transform Your Liver: 12 Scientific Facts

 For that matter too, milk thistle should not be used as a replacement in the event of poisoning or other major liver damage.
 On the other hand, such potential shows how good this herb could be for basic liver health as an antioxidant.

-MILK THISTLE COULD ALSO PROTECT THE KIDNEYS
+PROTECT THE KIDNEYS

 Turns out the liver isn’t the only detoxifying organ milk thistle is known to protect.